 Juneteenth is an important day in American history.
-Despite slavery being abolished in 1863, some Black Americans were held un-lawfully in bondage.
-June 19th commemorates the day that the last group of African-American slaves was finally notified of their legal emancipation and freedom.
-After several deadly attempts to inform the White owners and perpetrators of these peoples’ human rights, it took a military march into Texas by General Granger in 1865 to proclaim the following and for everyone to become educated on the new American laws:
+Despite slavery being abolished in rebellious (Confederate) states in 1863, some Black Americans were held un-lawfully in bondage.
+It was only until the 13th Amendment was ratified in 1865 did the entire United States completely abolish slavery.
+June 19th commemorates the day that the last group of enslaved people were finally notified of their legal emancipation and freedom.
+After several deadly attempts to inform the White enslavers and perpetrators of these peoples’ human rights, it took a military march into Texas by General Granger in 1865 to proclaim the following and for everyone to become educated on the new American laws:

 "The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer."